I was 13 years old when I started asking my parents for a nose piercing, but it wasn’t until I was 16 that they finally gave in.

 15 years ago, when I was finally allowed to have it done, piercings were a sign of rebellion.
 These days, piercings are all the rage with teens.
 They can be a great, and not-so-permanent, way to reward your teen for their accomplishments while letting them express themselves with beautiful pieces of jewelry.
 But there’s a lot that goes into a piercing that many teens — and even parents — might not be aware of.

 So, what should you consider if your teen asks you for a body or facial piercing?
-John Motyka, owner of Elite Ink, which has locations in Centerline, Dearborn Heights, Warren and Chesterfield, weighs in on the dos and don’ts of body piercing.
+John Motyka, owner of Elite Ink, which has locations in Centerline, Dearborn Heights and Warren, weighs in on the dos and don’ts of body piercing.

 Keep it appropriate